Benefit from preventive occupational medical care!

 Employees have a right to offers of preventive occupational medical care if they are exposed to higher physical workload.
-We have composed information for you here on the rules, methods and exact procedure.
+Here, we provide information on the rules, methods and exact procedure.

 Musculoskeletal diseases (MSDs) are among the most important groups of diseases and have a significant share of cases of work absence.
-While MSDs occur frequently and have various causes, it is not disputed that typical occupational workload, motor requirements and physical effects play a great part in the development of these diseases.
-As examples, repetitive manual work processes, working in forced postures and/or with increased exertion, lifting and carrying heavy loads, or working exposed to mechanical vibrations are referenced here.
+While MSDs occur frequently and have various causes, it is undisputed that typical occupational workload, motor requirements and physical effects play a major role in the development MSDs.
+Work-related factors include repetitive manual work processes, working in forced postures and/or with increased exertion, lifting and carrying heavy loads, or working exposed to mechanical vibrations.

-Successful prevention of these diseases is becoming more important in view of the ageing workforce, and must start by reducing work-related causes.
-One important instrument for this is statutory preventive occupational medical care in relation to physical workload, which is the subject here.
+Successful prevention of these diseases is becoming more important in terms of the ageing workforce, and must start by reducing work-related causes.
+One important instrument for this is statutory preventive occupational medical care concerning physical workload, which is the subject here.

-In accordance with the Ordinance on Occupational Healthcare (ArbMedVV), employees are entitled to medical advice and examinations.
-What is binding here, is an offer of preventive occupational medical care for activities with considerably increased physical workload that are associated with risks to health for the musculoskeletal system through:
+In accordance with the Ordinance on Occupational Healthcare ("Verordnung zur arbeitsmedizinischen Vorsorge", ArbMedVV), employees are entitled to medical advice and examinations.
+An offer of preventive occupational medical care is mandatory for activities with considerably increased physical workload that are associated with risks to health for the musculoskeletal system through:

-An offer of healthcare means that an employer must inform employees about the physical workload in the workplace and offer preventive occupational medical care at regular intervals (actively).
+Employers must inform employees about the physical workload in the workplace and actively offer preventive occupational medical care at regular intervals.
 Employees may accept this offer of preventive medical care but are not obliged to do so.

-No, employers only have to offer preventive occupational medical care if the work is associated with "considerably increased" physical workload.
-The Occupational Medicine Rules (AMR) AMR 13.2 defines this term: considerably increased physical workload is load that occur regularly or permanently at the workplace that can lead to overstrain with the consequence of complaints, functional disorder or damage, in particular to the musculoskeletal system.
-AMR 13.2 designates acceptable values for each of workload types:
+No, employers only have to offer preventive occupational medical care if the carried out work is associated with "considerably increased" physical workload.
+The Occupational Medicine Rules ("Arbeitsmedizinische Regeln", AMR) 13.2 defines this term: considerably increased physical workload is load that occur regularly or permanently at the workplace that can lead to overstrain resulting in discomfort, functional disorder or damage, in particular to the musculoskeletal system.
+AMR 13.2 designates acceptable scores for each of workload types:

 In this case, employees may be given occupational medical advice at their own request.
 However, the employer does not have to inform employees actively about this "prevention on request" (s.
 11 ArbSchG and s.
 5a ArbMedVV).